 Always use appropriate containers to store fuel.
 It is advisable to install an anti bubble system to the fuel supply circuit.
-The simplest one is a felt
+The simplest one is a felt filter clunk installed into the fuel tank.
+This helps maintain consistent fuel flow and greatly reduces the possibility of air getting into the suction side of the pump circuit, which could cause stoppages.

-A BVM UAT is another contemporary method of reducing the possibility of air bubbles in the engine fuel line.
+A XM Aviation UAT is a best method of reducing the possibility of air bubbles in the engine fuel line.
 This is a very important aspect of the operation of any turbine engine.
 Use a appropriate adapter for the 6mm tube output of the UAT to the 4mm in the inlet side of the fuel pump, direction of fuel flow is clearly shown at the top of the pump.
 The clear 4mm tubing is used on the pressure side of the pump.
 Clear tubing helps identify and locate any potential future problems with air leaks.